 - You have a bone fracture that occurs without any significant injury.

-Common side effects are heartburn, nausea, and pain in the belly.
+Common side effects with bisphosphonates taken by mouth are heartburn, nausea, and pain in the belly.
 When you take bisphosphonates:

-- Take them on an empty stomach in the morning with 6 to 8 ounces (oz) of plain water (not carbonated water or juice).
+- Take them on an empty stomach in the morning with 6 to 8 ounces (oz), or 200 to 250 milliliters (mL), of plain water (not carbonated water or juice).

 - After taking the pill, remain sitting or standing for at least 30 minutes.